-Finish: (in a word … beautiful) long, flavorful & pleasantly warming, rich honey-maple, classic vanilla, funky & sweet oak, herbal & floral spice fading out
+Finish: (in a word … beautiful) long, flavorful & pleasantly warming – thick honey-maple, classic caramel, intense sweet oak, leather, slowly diminishing herbal/floral spice

-Overall: One thought repeatedly comes to mind as I’m writing this review – this is beautiful whiskey.
+Overall: One thought repeatedly comes to mind as I’m penning these notes: This is beautiful whiskey.
 And it truly is.
-Yes, the bottle language has a lot of marketing flim-flam – I’m not going to lie.
-Whether or not this is actually Jimmy’s “Ultimate Bourbon” is highly contestable (and based on the interviews I’ve read with the Russells, this isn’t his preferred profile at all).
-But that honestly doesn’t matter because it is an amazingly beautiful pour of which I’ve enjoyed every breath, sip, and exhale.
+Yes, the label touts the typical eye-roll jargon.
+Whether or not this Master Distiller Selection is actually Jimmy’s “ultimate bourbon” is highly contestable.
+Based on the interviews I’ve read with the Russells, fourteen-year-old whiskey isn’t Jimmy’s preferred pour at all.
+That said, it really doesn’t matter because it’s an exemplary bourbon of which I’ve enjoyed every breath, sip, and exhale.

-Wild Turkey Master Distiller Selection is everything one could want in a top-quality Kentucky straight bourbon whiskey.
-It’s undeniably complex with intense classic WT notes, as well as some notable dusty WT profile characteristics to up the ante.
-It’s near-perfect in maturity, with the oak staying right in-check with the subtle profile nuances from nose to finish.
-And speaking of the finish – this is one of those few bourbons in which the finish really gives you a “grand finale.”
-By that I mean that it maintains all of the complexity found when nosing and tasting – triumphantly fading out in the most enjoyable fashion.
-And that, to me, is the essence of balance.
-Not only do we have balance in profile from phase to phase, but there is balance in the weight of the phases themselves.
+Folks, 2006’s Master Distiller Selection is everything one could want in a top-quality Kentucky straight bourbon whiskey.
+It’s undeniably complex, with intense classic Wild Turkey notes, as well as some notable dusty profile characteristics to up the ante.
+It’s near-perfect in maturity, with the oak staying ably in check with its delicate contrasting nuances.
+As for the finish, the Master Distiller Selection is one of those few bourbons that impart a true “grand finale.”
+By that, I mean it maintains the same degree of complexity found when nosing and tasting – triumphantly fading out in the most enjoyable fashion.
+That, to me, is the essence of balance.
+There’s not only balance from phase to phase (nose, taste, finish), but balance overall in relation to each and every phase.

-In closing, Wild Turkey Master Distiller Selection is easily in my personal “Top 5” WT whiskeys I’ve tasted to-date – more likely somewhere in the “Top 3.”
-Yes folks, it’s that exceptional (at least in my opinion).
-The trick now, as with most older Wild Turkey limited editions, is finding it and not paying more than it’s worth to sip it.
+In closing, Wild Turkey’s fourteen-year Master Distiller Selection easily falls within my personal “Top Five” Wild Turkey whiskeys I’ve tasted to date (more realistically, somewhere within my “Top Three”).
+It’s that exceptional.
+As with most vintage Wild Turkey limited editions, the trick is finding it and not paying more than it’s worth to consume it.
 I can’t give you a monetary value (that’s up to you), but I can tell you it’s about as perfect as bourbon can get.

 Photo Courtesy T. Baughn (2017)